What’s the Typical Lifespan of a Hot Tub or Spa?

 So why so much disparity?
 It comes down to the quality of the construction of the hot tub you buy.
 A cheap hot tub from a low-reputation retailer likely has bad construction and insulation.

-By cutting production costs, manufacturers can offer these models at much lower prices.
+By cutting cost of production, manufacturers can offer these models at much lower prices.
 However, don’t be fooled by a low upfront cost.
-They will shorten the lifespan of the hot tub.
+They will shorten the lifespan of a hot tub.
 Their low-quality parts will make them costly to operate and maintain.

 Think Long-Term When Investing